mandolyte/mdtopdf/README.md

-# mdtopdf

 [![CI][badge-build]][build]
 [![GoDoc][go-docs-badge]][go-docs]
 [![License][badge-license]][license]

-## Introduction: Markdown to PDF
+## Markdown to PDF

+A CLI utility which, as the name implies, generates PDF from Markdown.

 This package depends on two other packages:
 - The [gomarkdown](https://github.com/gomarkdown/markdown) parser to read the markdown source
 - The `fpdf` package to generate the PDF

 Both of the above are documented at [Go Docs](http://godocs.org).

-The tests included here are from the BlackFriday package.
-See the "testdata" folder.
-The tests create PDF files and thus while the tests may complete without errors, visual inspection of the created PDF is the only way to determine if the tests *really* pass!

-The tests create log files that trace the [gomarkdown](https://github.com/gomarkdown/markdown) parser callbacks.
-This is a valuable debug tool showing each callback and data provided in each while the AST is presented.
+## Features

+- Syntax highlighting (for code blocks)
+- Dark and light themes
+- Pagination control (using horizontal lines - especially useful for presentations)
+- Page Footer (consisting of author, title and page number)
+- Support of non-Latin charsets and multiple fonts

-## Supported Markdown
+## Supported Markdown elements
-The supported elements of markdown are:

 - Emphasized and strong text
 - Headings 1-6
 - Ordered and unordered lists